Mean Machine (sailing team)

-Mean Machine is the name of the yachts and the sailing team owned by Dutch Businessman Peter de Ridder.
+Mean Machine is the name of the yachts and the sailing team owned by Dutch businessman Peter de Ridder.

-The team has a core of crewmembers who’ve been with the team for the last 15 years.
-Alongside de Ridder, at the heart of the Mean Machine team are internationally renowned sailors who also sail in classes such as the America’s Cup or the Volvo Ocean Race; Tom Dodson and Ray Davies from New Zealand, and Briton Jules Salter.
+The team has a core of crew members who have been with the team for the last 15 years.
+Alongside de Ridder, at the heart of the Mean Machine team are internationally renowned sailors who also sail in classes such as the America's Cup or the Volvo Ocean Race; Tom Dodson and Ray Davies from New Zealand, and Briton Jules Salter.

 History

 The Mean Machine team starts sailing in 1985 with the Mean Machine one-tonner.
 Peter de Ridder and an almost entirely amateur team sail into sixth place in the World Championships of the class in the Spanish Island of Mallorca.
 Since then, with 22 years of sailing history behind them, Mean Machine have notched up some of the most prestigious World and Continental titles, placing them near the top of the world rankings in the sport.